-I, or someone I live with, fall/s under the disqualification criteria.
+I am disqualified under the Childcare (Disqualification) Regulations.
 What should I do?

 If you have been advised by your employer that you fall within the disqualification criteria, you can apply for a waiver from Ofsted.
-Your employer should explain how to make this application, or you can contact Ofsted for the relevant form by emailing email@example.com.
+Your employer should explain how to make this application, or you can find the relevant forms here.

 Ofsted cannot grant a waiver if you have been barred from working with children (although they can consider a waiver if someone in your household is on the children’s barred list).
 Ofsted does not have the authority to waive the disqualification of people who work in early years provision or on childcare premises, but are not employed by the organisation running the provision.